magento/merchdocs/src/cms/page-builder-tutorial1-simple-page.md

    `Awesome Tank!`

    `I’m a long distance runner and it keeps me pretty comfortable, although these companies always act like their shirts are magical and really it’s just pretty basic stuff.
-Still it’s a great shirt and I would recommend it.`
+Still it’s a great shirt, and I would recommend it.`

    `Antonia Racer Tank – Reviewed by Allyson`